-No key or key ring may be issued on a 24-hour basis without the facility administrator's written authorization.
+No key or key ring may be issued on a 24hour basis without the facility administrator's written authorization.

-In SPCs and CDFs, a key chit identifying the borrower of the key ring shall be placed on the appropriate hook in the key cabinet, along with a metal tag marked "24-hour issue."
+A key chit identifying the borrower of the key ring shall be placed on the appropriate hook in the key cabinet, along with a metal tag marked "24-hour issue."

 Individual authorizing record forms shall be used to record the following information about each set of 24-hour-issue keys: the key ring identifiers (number and title), the number of keys on the ring, the individual key numbers and the door each key unlocks.
-Each record must bear the signatures of the authorizing facility administrator, chief of security, and the employee to whom the keys are issued.
+Each record must bear the signatures of the authorizing facility administrator, Chief of Security and the employee to whom the keys are issued.